What are uterine sarcomas?

 Uterine sarcomas account for just 2 to 5 percent of uterine cancers, affecting two people per 100,000.
 They most often occur in women between 50 and 70.
 Black women tend to be diagnosed with uterine sarcoma more often.

 These rare and complex tumors require prompt care from a knowledgeable team with experience in uterine sarcomas.
 At Penn Medicine’s Abramson Cancer Center, uterine sarcomas are treated by some of the nation’s most experienced providers, from our Sarcoma Program and the Gynecologic Oncology team.
-These experts work together to develop an optimal treatment plan for each patient.
+These experts work together to develop the best possible treatment plan for you.

 Types of uterine sarcoma cancer